 First, catch your beta reader…

-When I was researching this piece, I came across an online forum where a new writer was asking how to work with beta readers.
+I once came across an online forum where a new writer was asking how to work with beta readers.
 The top answer to his question went along the lines of, ‘You’ve got to find them first, you know.
 Unless you’re famous, you’ll be lucky if you can persuade anyone to read your work.’

-While my writer colleagues and I haven’t exactly found this to be the case, it can be tough to know where to look for your reading squad.
+While I don’t think this is exactly the case, it can be tough to know where to look for your reading squad.
 Especially if you don’t already know lots of keen, opinionated readers.

 So, now you know what beta readers are, what’s the best way to go about finding them?

 You don’t have to be a mainstay of your local literary scene to do this; joining any book group will usually work.
 I admit it’s daunting, especially if you’re an introvert (as so many writers are), so start gradually and take your time.

 Just take part in the general discussion and get to know your fellow book club members at least a little before mentioning that you’re looking for beta readers.

 You could also go down the old-fashioned route and pin up a card in your local library (if you still have one) asking for enthusiastic readers to come forward.

 When you’re looking for beta readers with specialist knowledge, you’ll probably find them through a suitable organisation or professional body.
 So, if you desperately want a molecular biologist to tell you whether your depiction of the lab environment is convincing, think about making contact with a university.